A homeopath will get to know you really well.

 Because the remedy is so diluted, the poison is gone, but its energetic imprint remains.

-Since there are hundreds of remedies, you’ll need to take exactly the right one to receive healing benefits.
+Since there are thousands of homeopathic remedies, you’ll need to take exactly the right one to receive the best benefits.

 Where to Find a Good Homeopath

 Whether you’re trying to find a plumber, an electrician, a dentist or a homeopath, the first place to start is by asking your family and friends.

 It’s quite possible someone you already know has the information you need.